More rain and flooding expected for parts of northeast Wisconsin

 Periods of heavy rain are expected at least through Monday, so the Green Bay Metro Fire Department has warned residents living in flood-prone areas: Be prepared to evacuate.

-Local Five viewer Cindy Shaeve sent provided a picture of her rain gauge showing six inches of accumulation in Sheboygan.
+Local 5 viewer Cindy Shaeve provided a picture of her rain gauge showing six inches of accumulation in Sheboygan.

-Back in Brown County, as residents braces for another downpour, it seems only the pelicans and ducks are making strides with the heavy rains.
+Back in Brown County, as residents braced for another downpour, it seems only the pelicans and ducks are making strides with the heavy rains.

 The National Weather Service predicts peak flooding is expected to occur late into Monday morning for Brown County.